MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook1.md

         rm Miniconda3-latest-Linux-x86_64.sh
         ```

-    5. ⚠️ You need to close and re-open your terminal window for the installation to fully take effect
+    5. ⚠️ You need to close and re-open your terminal window for the installation to fully take effect.

     6. Verify the installation.
 If everything is ok it should print the version of conda installed.